Rita-Lei/Final-Project/Sound Control Lamp.md

 - U-Sky Double-ended Test Leads Alligator Crocodile Roach Clip 19 1/2'' Jumper Wire for Arduino MCU Experiment Test Wire Cable Harness
 ## Challenges

-How to connect the RGB LED with the transitors and how to run the code in Arduino.
+How to connect the RGB LED strip with the transistors and how to run the code in Arduino.

 ## Timeline